Geethasri-penmatsa/Out-of-Datum/README.md

 - The file umap patients dataset.ipynb script for UMAP of patients dataset.
 - The file unstructregex.py contains script for functioning of the regex.
 - The file  unstructregex.ipynb imports function from unstructregex.py to detect and scan the PII in the text.

+# Steps to detect PII in unstructured dataset.

+- Download any text file from which has PII such as SNN, Drivers, Credit card etc.
+- Downlaod unstructregex.py and unstructregex.ipynb.
+- Run the unstructregex.ipynb by providing input as your text file.
+- Voila, you can now see the PII detected in your file.